cortex-lab/phy/README.md

 ## Developer installation instructions

 Use these instructions if you're a developer who wants to contribute to phy.
-Assuming you have a scientific Python distribution like Anaconda with the most important dependencies installed (NumPy, SciPy, matplotlib, IPython, PyQt5...), do:
+Assuming you have a scientific Python distribution like Anaconda with the most important dependencies installed (NumPy, SciPy, matplotlib, IPython, PyQt5...), do **in a fresh environment** (and NOT in an environment that already has phy 1.x installed):

 ```bash
 git clone -b dev https://github.com/cortex-lab/phy.git